 Please contact the International Center with regard to additional funding as early as possible.

 Useful information about universities which are equipped for the disabled can be found under the European Agency for Development in Special Needs Education: www.european-agency.org.

 When you apply for a semester abroad, your faculty international coordinator will help you to fill out the so-called Learning Agreement.
-This lists all the courses which you intend to take during your semester abroad and states which of these courses will be accredited.
+This lists all the courses which you intend to take during your semester abroad and confirms that these courses will be accredited.
 In this way you will know in advance which courses you take abroad can be accredited at HFU.

-If individual courses are not passed during the semester abroad, the conditions laid down in the Study and Examination Regulations for the individual degree programmes apply.
+If you fail individual courses during the semester abroad, the conditions laid down in the Study and Examination Regulations for the individual degree programmes apply.
 For further information please contact your dean of studies, regional coordinator or international coordinator.

 The funds available may not be sufficient to guarantee a scholarship for every student.

 The following criteria will be used for selection purposes if required: